 A: Happy Tails East is strictly a social play environment and is only appropriate for dogs that are comfortable spending a good deal of time interacting with other dogs.
 HTCC East is unable to accommodate dogs that need to be kept separate due to medical or behavioral issues.

-Happy Tails West will feature four traditional kennel style suites to accommodate dogs that need to be kept separate due to behavioral or medical issues.
-Click here for more information and the latest news on HTCC West.
+Happy Tails West features four traditional kennel style suites to accommodate dogs that need to be kept separate due to behavioral or medical issues.

 A: Please bring enough of your dog’s own food to amply cover their boarding stay.
 We want them to stay on their own normal diet to avoid gastrointestinal upset.
 We accomodate all types of food; dry, wet, raw etc. Treats are also welcome and will be given to your dog with their meals.
 You are welcome to bring any of your dog’s belongings from home including a bed, blanket, or toys.
 However, we do not allow rawhide chews as they present a choking hazard.
 Real bones, antlers, and Kong toys are great choices for dogs that like to have something to chew on when they are in their suite.
 If your pet is on medication please bring more than enough and leave it in its original bottle.
 We provide our own bowls for your dog’s use, though we will use owner provided slow-feed bowls and raised bowls when necessary.